Overview

 - Armed Forces Independence Payment

-You can get a 50% reduction in vehicle tax if you get the PIP standard rate mobility component.
+You can get a 50% reduction in vehicle tax if you get the Personal Independence Payment or Adult Disability Payment standard rate mobility component Adult Disability Payment – mygov.scot

 How can I get a disabled parking space outside my house?

-To apply, you must meet the following conditions:
+To qualify, you must

-- have a valid and current blue badge
+- have a current blue badge

 For further information or help searching for your local council’s contact number then please contact our helpline on 0300 323 9961.